RHYNOCHETIDAE (1 species)

 Collocalia esculenta Glossy (White-bellied) Swiftlet

-C. e. spilogaster Res Solomon Is (Nissan, Pinipel, Tarburton 2006, Hadden 2004b).
+C. e. hypogrammica Res Solomon Is (Nissan, Pinipel, Tarburton 2006, Hadden 2004b).

 C. e. makirensis Res Solomon Is (Makira, Ugi Is, Three Sisters Is).